edehvictor/Simeon-Game/README.md

 # Simeon Game

-A game that requoires your retentive abilities.
+A game that requires your retentive abilities.